VerifiedarXiv:2210.0274726 min

 A time-dependent velocity field vt.
 Drop particles in as Gaussian noise at t=0 and let them ride the arrows; by t=1 they have landed on the four data clusters.
 A generative model is just this field.
 Press run to watch the flow.

 CNFs are old and elegant, and almost nobody used them at scale.
-The reason is training.
+Training was the bottleneck.
 The classic way to fit a CNF is maximum likelihood, which needs you to solve the ODE (1) numerically on every training step to know where your samples went and how the density changed.
 Solving an ODE means many sequential evaluations of the network, and doing that inside every gradient step is painfully slow.
 People wanted a way to train the field directly, without simulating it.
-That is the door Flow Matching opens.

 The objective you wish you could use

 Suppose a kind oracle handed you the right velocity field: the field ut(x)u_t(x) that, when you follow it, carries noise exactly onto the data.
 Then training is the easiest thing in the world.
-Just regress your network vtv_t onto it with squared error:
+Regress your network vtv_t onto it with squared error:

-Read it straight: pick a random time tt, pick a point xx from the cloud as it looks at that time (that is the pt(x)p_t(x) under the expectation), and push the network's arrow toward the oracle's arrow.
+In words: pick a random time tt, pick a point xx from the cloud as it looks at that time (that is the pt(x)p_t(x) under the expectation), and push the network's arrow toward the oracle's arrow.
 Drive this loss to zero and your vtv_t equals utu_t everywhere the cloud visits, so your flow generates the data.
 No ODE solve, no likelihood, no diffusion.
-This is the Flow Matching objective, and it is the cleanest training loss in generative modeling.
+This is the Flow Matching objective, and it is an unusually simple training loss.

-There is exactly one problem, and it is fatal as stated.
+There is one problem, and as stated it is fatal.
 We do not have the oracle.
 We have no idea what ut(x)u_t(x) is.
-There are infinitely many fields whose flow lands on the data, and even if we fixed a particular target path ptp_t we want the cloud to follow, the field that generates it is an integral over the whole unknown data distribution.
+There are infinitely many fields whose flow lands on the data, and even if we fixed a particular target path ptp_t we want the cloud to follow, the field that generates it is an integral over the entire unknown data distribution.
 We cannot sample from pt(x)p_t(x) and we cannot evaluate ut(x)u_t(x).
 The dream objective (2) is uncomputable.
-The rest of the method is one long, satisfying maneuver to make it computable without changing its answer.
+The rest of the method is a sequence of steps that makes it computable without changing its answer.

 One example at a time